tyron40/Logonova-ai/SETUP_GUIDE.md

 ```
 1. User signs up
    ↓
-2. User adds OpenAI API key in Account Settings
+2. User purchases credits via Stripe
    ↓
-3. User purchases credits via Stripe
+3. User generates logos (1 credit per logo)
    ↓
-4. User generates logos (1 credit per logo)
+4. Credits automatically deducted
    ↓
-5. Credits automatically deducted
-   ↓
-6. User downloads their logo
+5. User downloads their logo
 ```

 ## Important Notes

-- **Each user provides their own OpenAI API key** - This keeps costs transparent and allows users to control their AI usage
+- **Centralized API Key** - Your OpenAI API key from .env is used for all logo generations
 - **Credits never expire** - Users can purchase credits and use them whenever needed
+- **1 Credit = 1 Logo** - Simple pricing model
-- **Secure storage** - User API keys are stored encrypted in Supabase
+- **HD Quality** - All logos are generated using DALL-E 3 in HD quality
-- **Rate limits** - OpenAI has rate limits on their API, so heavy usage may require upgraded API tiers

 ## Troubleshooting

-**"OpenAI API key not configured" error?**
-- Go to Account Settings and add your OpenAI API key

 **"Insufficient credits" error?**
 - Purchase more credits through the "Buy Credits" button